 Finally, through searchable filters, a Project Manager can quickly locate records by a vendor name, transaction description, PO number, or cost code.

-At Onware we have over extensive knowledge and experience building Project Management reporting for both large and small organizations.
-Whether it be with architects, construction owners, general contractors, engineers, government entities or services providers, we can design a custom tailored solution that is built for your organization.
+At Onware, we have over extensive knowledge and experience building Project Management reporting for both large and small organizations.
+Whether it be with architects, construction owners, general contractors, engineers, government entities or services providers, we can design a custom-tailored solution that is built for your organization.

 Call us and speak to one of our data experts and we will answer any questions you may have.
-Trust Onware to help you unleash your data through visual analytics; we offer “proof of concept” packages to connect your data to our set of starter dashboards.
+Trust Onware to help you unleash your data through visual analytics.
+We offer “proof of concept” packages to connect your data to our set of starter dashboards.

 Visit our website for more content including additional case studies, news and events, and tips and tricks to elevate your visual analytics.
+Follow our social media for updates in software, BI, and data.